 You can help to protect your ears by

 - Taking regular breaks from listening and monitoring how much time you listen to music

 - Using active noise cancelling headphones so you don't need to turn up the volume to hear over ambient noise

 - Setting a volume limit to prevent accidental listening at 100 per cent volume

-If you regularly listen to your MP3 player and would like to check your hearing, click here or call 1300 308 125 to request a FREE* appointment with your local HEARINGLife clinic.
+If you regularly listen to your MP3 player and would like to check your hearing, click here or call 1300 308 125 to request a no cost* appointment with your local HEARINGLife clinic.

 1NAL, Hearing Loss Prevention (Protection).
 Accessed October 23, 2015.